lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

    setup lsst_distrib

 For example, to query and retrieve data sets using the Butler (see :ref:`NB-Intro-Use-A-NB-faq-butler`, below), command-line tools are available as `documented here <https://pipelines.lsst.io/v/weekly/modules/lsst.daf.butler/scripts/butler.html>`_.
-Type ``butler --help`` in any terminal to see a list of available butler functionality.
+Type "butler --help" in any terminal to see a list of available butler functionality.

 .. _NB-Intro-Use-A-NB: